MABUHAY! Welcome to the Philippine Astronomical Society's official website.

 Philippine Astronomical Society

-INVITATION TO THE WORLD TOURISM DAY Abigail Ruth Pilongo
+INVITATION TO THE WORLD TOURISM DAY by Abigail Ruth Pilongo

 Almost 100 participants braved the PAGASA warnings of possible strong winds and rains from Typhoon Labuyo and trooped to the Manila Observatory roof deck of Ateneo de Manila University on the night of August 10 to wee hours on August 11 to join the PAS-conducted 2013 Perseid meteor shower observation held for the public.
 Luckily, the event was blessed with not a perfect sky but with no rains and no winds.